 Featured on national lists such as the Top 5 Best Freshwater Beach (USA Today), Top 10 Family Friendly Beach (Parents magazine) and Top City Beach (Midwest Living magazine), North Beach is a hit among residents and visitors alike to catch some waves and some rays in the summertime.
-Is it your first time hitting the shoreline?
-Here's what you need to know before you hit the coast!
+For the safety of our visitors in a time of social distancing, there are new guidelines for Summer of 2020 that you should be aware of.
+Here's what you need to know before you hit the sand:

 Lifeguard Operating Hours

-To keep the beach safe for everyone, North Beach has a few safety guidelines for patrons this year:
+To keep the beach safe for everyone, North Beach has a few safety guidelines for patrons:

-- Motorized vehicles, alcoholic beverages (except within the Oasis area) glass containers, fire pits, and pets (excluding service animals) are not permitted on the beach.
+- Motorized vehicles, alcoholic beverages (except within the Oasis area) glass containers and fire pits are not allowed on the beach.